 How To Receive Calls To Your Internet Radio Station Via Skype

 For a long time, this has been the Holy Grail of Internet Radio Stations.
 How to receive live calls to my Internet Radio Station Via Skype with a single computer.
-The idea sounds very tempting but it is not as simple as it seems.
-I saw a video online where this guy teaches you how to do it with Winamp, Skype, and Virtual Audio Cable but he forgot the most important thing, people want to stream the Skype conversation with a Winamp audio in the background.
+The idea sounds very tempting, but it is not as simple as it seems.
+I saw a video online where this guy teaches you how to do it with Winamp, Skype, and Virtual Audio Cable.
+Still, he forgot the most important thing; people want to stream the Skype conversation with a Winamp audio in the background.

 pros and cons:

 - You will be in direct contact with your listeners.

 - You can interact with your listener live.

 - You can have a conversation with your listeners and not a monologue.

 - Skype is free, so it is a simple and cheap solution for your station.